kubernetes/enhancements/keps/sig-auth/4412-projected-service-account-tokens-for-kubelet-image-credential-providers/README.md

 - `ServiceAccountNodeAudienceRestriction` feature gate implemented in KAS as a beta feature
   - Audience validation is enabled by default for service account tokens requested by the kubelet

-#### Post Alpha

-- Make sure the feature is compatible with the [Ensure secret pull images KEP](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/2535-ensure-secret-pulled-images).

 #### Beta

-- The implementation works well with the Ensure secret pull images KEP and supports pod image pull policy set to any value.
+- Make the feature compatible with the [Ensure secret pull images KEP](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/2535-ensure-secret-pulled-images).
 - `ServiceAccountNodeAudienceRestriction` feature gate is beta in KAS and enabled by default.
 This feature needs to be beta/enabled by default at least one release before this KEP goes to beta.
 This is critical to support downgrade use cases.
-- Add metrics
+- Caching KSA tokens per pod-sa to prevent generating tokens during hot loop/multiple containers with images.
+- Some indication of whether the credentials are SA or SA+pod-scoped
+  - whether that's indicated in the config or in the plugin-returned content, and what the default is if unspecified (defaulting to pod is less performance, defaulting to SA risks incorrect cross-pod caching)

 #### GA